 swift

-let count =2let message =String(format: NSLocalizedString("unread_messages", comment: "Shows number of unread messages"), count)
+let count =3let message =String(format: NSLocalizedString("unread_messages", comment: "Number of unread messages"), count)

 Later, you’ll define the pluralization logic for unread_messages in a .stringsdict file.